mirayatech/drag-track/README.md

 I started by implementing the functionality for creating containers.
 Next, I added the ability to drag and drop containers.
 Afterwards, I focused on the capability to create items inside containers and further, to drag and drop them.
 Then I styled the board, drawing inspiration from modern Kanban boards like Jira, Trello, and Notion based on my experience.
 Subsequently, I added functionalities for deleting items and containers.
 I then implemented the ability to edit the names of containers and items.
 Lastly, I added an indication of which container you are editing items in.
 Afterward, I performed some small refactoring and styling touch-ups.
 Some features were added in between the main features development.

-**NOTE:** Pruspose of th eproject is to demonstrate the use of DnD-Kit and TypeScript.
-The project is not meant to be a full-fledged Kanban board.
+**NOTE:** The project's purpose is to demonstrate the use of DnD-Kit and TypeScript.
+It is not meant to be a full-fledged Kanban board.

 ## 🚦 Running the Project